PragyaSingla/FactoryDesignPattern/README.md

 Factory design pattern is used when we have a super class with multiple sub-classes and based on input, we need to return one of the sub-class.
 This pattern take out the responsibility of instantiation of a class from client program to the factory class.

-#Factory Class
- Here is the basic implementation of Factory Class.
+#Factory Class: Here is the basic implementation of Factory Class.

  public class CarFactory {
     public static Car getCar(Cars type) {